-Although the Fed has stated its preference for a passive reduction of its balance sheet through mortgage prepayment activity, there is no guarantee that it will not conduct outright asset sales in the future.
-Assets sales, or a more rapid unwinding of its balance sheet than anticipated, could result in increased market volatility, reduced liquidity and an increase in Agency RMBS spreads to benchmark interest rates, causing a material decline in our tangible net book and negatively impacting our financial position.
+Since the beginning of the Fed's current monetary tightening cycle in 2022, through fiscal year-end 2023, the Fed has reduced its Agency RMBS holdings by approximately \$300 billion through mortgage prepayment activity.
+Although the Fed currently favors a gradual reduction of its balance sheet through prepayment activity, subject to monthly caps, there is no guarantee that it will not conduct outright asset sales in the future or alter its monthly caps.
+If the Fed were to conduct assets sales or allow a more rapid unwinding of its balance sheet than anticipated, Agency RMBS markets could experience increased market volatility, reduced liquidity and an increase in Agency RMBS spreads to benchmark interest rates, causing a material decline in our tangible net book and negatively impacting our financial position.